 - The Public Health concentration is designed to complement students’ foundational work in their majors and thus the course work is intended to be most relevant for veteran students who have committed to a course of study in our traditional academic curriculum.
 Students may start accruing Public Health electives at any time during their tenure at Oglethorpe, but their official entry into the program must be formalized via application to the Public Health program coordinator.
 Applications will only be accepted from students having sophomore year standing or above.
-Application deadlines will be announced several weeks in advance of registration week in both the fall and the spring semesters.
+Application deadlines will be announced during PBH classes in both the fall and the spring semesters.
 Exceptions to the application deadline can be made under extenuating circumstances (g., transfer and international student complexities) in consultation with the program coordinator and the registrar.

 - Occasional special topics or advanced special topics offerings may also satisfy an elective requirement in the Public Health concentration with the pre-approval of both the Public Health program coordinator and the Division offering of the course.

 - Students registering for a course that serves as a relevant Public Health elective must comply with all course pre-requisites as stipulated in the Bulletin.